ayush51/tutorial/tutorial.md

 your website.
 Surfly is easy to set up, as only requires a small addition to your websites' source code.
 You may also adapt the functionality of the session, by enabling the options you wish to include, or disabling those you wish to remove.

+You can either use Surfly as a feature on your own website, or integrate some (or all) of the functionality into your own product.
+For example, you may already have video chat on your website, and wish to add only the co-browsing functionality.

 ###### What is a Surfly session?

 A Surfly session allows you to share your browser with others.
 Typically, a vistor to your website will request a session and be queue'd until an agent (the person who receives the call)